IceLab-X/MiniGP/core/README.md

   - hogp.py: A GP model that uses high-order output to model the data.
 It is suitable for users who want to model data with high-order output.
 [Original paper](https://proceedings.mlr.press/v89/zhe19a.html)
   - sgpr.py: A sparse GP model that uses variational inference to approximate the posterior distribution.
 It is suitable for users who want to model data with size between 1k to 10k.
 [Original paper](https://proceedings.mlr.press/v5/titsias09a/titsias09a.pdf)
   - svgp.py: A sparse GP model that uses stochastic variational inference that allow Mini-Batch gradient descent.
 It is suitable for users who want to model data with size over 10k.
 [Original paper](https://arxiv.org/abs/1411.2005)
+  - ParametricGP.py: A seemly self-contradict idea, but a highly efficient and accurate GP model for large dataset.
+It is suitable for users who want to model data with size over 10k.
-  - inputwarpedGP.py: A GP model that uses input warping to model the data.
+  - inputWarpedGP.py: A GP model that uses input warping to model the data.
 It is suitable for users who want to model non-stationary data.
   - gplvm.py: A GP model that uses latent variable to model the data.
-It is suitable for no-linear dimension reduction.
+It is suitable for non-linear dimension reduction.
 [Original paper](https://papers.nips.cc/paper/2009/file/7c4d21b4b9f8f2b8d1e3e7d2e2e5b7f8-Paper.pdf)

+## Model Comparison and Regression test
+This folder contains the python scripts for the model comparison and regression test.
+As well as the result in both .csv and .png format.
+For more details, please refer to the README.md in the folder.

 ### To understand how to use these callable classes, please refer to the test cases provided at the end of each model.py file.
 ```